Krisztián Bari

-Kristián Bari (born 6 February 2001) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina as a left-back.
+Krisztián Bari (born 6 February 2001) is a Slovak professional footballer who plays as a left-back for Fortuna Liga club MŠK Žilina and the Slovakia national team.

 Club career

 MŠK Žilina

 Bari made his Fortuna Liga debut for Žilina during a home fixture against FC Spartak Trnava on 14 May 2022.

 Personal life

 He is a son of former known Slovak forward Eugen Bari.
 The family is of Romani descent.